-EC MAT D a Taradanah ing Cara T
+EG-M47 Business Leadership for Engineers

+Pre-requisite Modules: Co-requisite Modules:

+Lecturer(s): Prof AR Barron

-Credits: 10 Session: 2022/23 January-June ite Modules: A Co-requisite Modules: Lecturer(s): Dr A Munnangi, Dr AS Walters • Format: Lectures/Workshops - 22 hours Open door tutorials/workshops - 8 hours Directed private study 70 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions. - Iethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning r live and self-directed online activity, with live and self-directed on-campus activities each week.
-Studen may also ha ave the opportunity to engage with online versions of sessions delivered on-campus Combinatio on of interactive lectures/workshops/case studies and self-study. ms: At the end of this course students will be able to recognise and understand key characteristics of leadership a as well as a wide range of strategic business skills, ideas and theories with emphasis on innovation and "entreprene eurial thinking" which is essential for the current multidisciplinary engineering environment.
-The course - egrates practical project work and academic rigour. • ontent: Workshop 1 - Introduction & Leadership Part 1 2 - Leadership Part 2 3 - Team Formation, Development and Communication Workshop 4 4 - Entrepreneurial Thinking - 5 - Change Management 6 - Strategic Management 7 - Innovation and Business Thinking, Group Assignment Part 1 · 8 - Innovation and Business Thinking, Group Assignment Part 2 9 - Group Assignment Workshop 10 - Group Assignment Workshop - Learning Outcomes: Technical ( On success ful completion of this module students will be expected, at threshold level, to be: ate an understanding of current leadership issues.
-Critically appraise theories and approaches to leadership ame time reflect on personal leadership aspects. ge to assess the basic factors that must be considered for a business formation.
-Use of basic level strategy tion methods in order for an organisation to gain competitive advantage.
-Critically evaluate the rationale g methods for idea generation/innovation. - reness of theoretical perspectives and approaches to change management in organisational environments. the relationship between the external context of an organisation and its internal context and their impact of its strategic - ate and appraise, entrepreneurial way of working, team development and communication skills Accreditati on Outcomes (AHEP) Investiget e and define the problem, identifying any constraints including environmental and sustainability - ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2)
+Format: Lectures/Workshops - 22 hours Open door tutorials/workshops - 8 hours Directed private study 70 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Combination of interactive lectures/workshops/case studies and self-study.

+Module Aims: At the end of this course students will be able to recognise and understand key characteristics of leadership as well as a wide range of strategic business skills, ideas and theories with emphasis on innovation and "entrepreneurial thinking" which is essential for the current multidisciplinary engineering environment.
+The course delivery integrates practical project work and academic rigour.

+Module Content: Workshop 1 - Introduction & Leadership Part 1

+Workshop 2 - Leadership Part 2

+Workshop 3 - Team Formation, Development and Communication

+Workshop 4 - Entrepreneurial Thinking

+Workshop 5 - Change Management

+Workshop 6 - Strategic Management

+Workshop 7 - Innovation and Business Thinking, Group Assignment Part 1

+Workshop 8 - Innovation and Business Thinking, Group Assignment Part 2

+Workshop 9 - Group Assignment Workshop

+Workshop 10 - Group Assignment Workshop

+Technical Outcomes

+On successful completion of this module students will be expected, at threshold level, to be:

+- Demonstrate an understanding of current leadership issues.
+Critically appraise theories and approaches to leadership and at the same time reflect on personal leadership aspects.

+- Knowledge to assess the basic factors that must be considered for a business formation.
+Use of basic level strategy and innovation methods in order for an organisation to gain competitive advantage.
+Critically evaluate the rationale for utilising methods for idea generation/innovation.

+- Have awareness of theoretical perspectives and approaches to change management in organisational environments.
+Synthesise the relationship between the external context of an organisation and its internal context and their impact on its strategic direction.

+- Demonstrate and appraise, entrepreneurial way of working, team development and communication skills

+Accreditation Outcomes (AHEP)

-limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2) - Demonstrate the ability to generate an innovative design for products, systems, components or processes to fulfil new needs (D8m)
+- Investigate and define the problem, identifying any constraints including environmental and sustainability limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2)

+- Demonstrate the ability to generate an innovative design for products, systems, components or processes to fulfil new needs (D8m)